Dasharo/docs/docs/unified-test-documentation/generic-testing-stand-setup.md

 [here](https://docs.dasharo.com/transparent-validation/rte/v1.1.0/serial-port-connection-guide/).

-Follow the steps below to configure `ser2net` on RTE, which will allow you to access the DUT via serial using the telent console.
+Follow the steps below to configure `ser2net` on RTE, which will allow you to access the DUT via serial using the telnet console.
 In this example scenario, a micro USB-USB converter is used to connect the DUT with RTE.

 1. Connect to RTE via ssh.